 Famous alumni of Colonial include noted Princeton illustrator William B. Pell 1898; Rhode Island Senator Claiborne Pell ’40, creator of Pell grants in 1973; Pete Conrad ’53, the third man to walk on the moon; Eric E. Schmidt ‘76, former CEO and current Executive Chairman of Google; Texas Senator and 2016 Presidential Candidate Ted Cruz ’92; and Wentworth Miller ’95, star of the popular TV series Prison Break.

 - Great music, great drinks, and great people can always be found at Colonial.
 Open most Fridays PUID, we invite you to check out our lively taproom and bust some moves on our dance floor.
 Colonial also enjoys keeping it classy with a variety of semi-formals, from wine and cheese soirees to casino nights, for our members and their guests.
-Furthermore, Colonial hosts a variety of events for prospective members each Spring such as our Sophomore Dinners, Bubbly Brunches, Fried Chicken and Falafel Study Breaks.
+Furthermore, Colonial hosts a variety of events for prospective members each Spring such as our Sophomore Dinners, Bubbly Brunches, Chick-fil-A and Breakfast at Night Study Breaks, and Chocolate & Beverage Tasting Members Nights.

 - Colonial provides a variety of culinary options for our members, with vegetarian selections available daily.
 Breakfast is served À la carte, with breakfast smoothies, assorted fruits, omelets, and standard meat and egg options available.
 Be sure to check out our infamous “Arizona,” a breakfast sandwich with two eggs, sausage, cheese, and avocado served on a croissant.
 Lunches and Dinners are always a treat, with various salads, burgers, steaks, ribs, quiches, and other delicacies often gracing the menu.
-Thursdays are our weekly pub nights, where members feast on delicious green been fries, fajitas, supreme nachos, bison burgers, and buffalo wings.
-To top it off, Colonial hosts weekly study breaks on Wednesdays, bringing in more uncommon options such as Dippin’ Dots, Chick-fil-a, chocolate covered strawberries, Halo Pub, and gingersnaps.
+Thursdays are our weekly pub nights, where members feast on delicious green been fries, fajitas, supreme nachos, bison burgers, and buffalo wings and enjoy fine bottled drinks.
+To top it off, Colonial hosts weekly study breaks on Wednesdays, bringing in more uncommon options such as Dippin’ Dots, Chick-fil-A, Mamouns, Halo Pub, and Taco Bell.
 Due to our large number of Shared Meal Plans (SMPs), of which Colonial has the highest out of all of the Eating Clubs, members are able to able to receive 95 meals each semester at the residential colleges, along with 14 meals a week at Colonial, for less than the cost of a full meal plan at any Eating Club.

 - Located at 40 Prospect Avenue, the Colonial Club was founded in 1891 as the fifth oldest eating club at Princeton.
 Colonial is one of two current eating clubs on the north side of Prospect and is easily recognizable by its four large white columns fashioned in the Colonial style.
 In his novel This Side of Paradise, F. Scott Fitzgerald referred to the club as “flamboyant Colonial” and identified it as one of the “top five” clubs at Princeton.
 Originally a bicker club, Colonial went non-selective in 1969 and has retained that openness as part of its philosophy ever since.

-- Famous alumni of Colonial include noted Princeton illustrator William B. Pell 1898; Norman Thomas 1905, the chief Socialist in the United States and perennial Socialist candidate in every presidential election from 1928 to 1948; Rhode Island Senator Claiborne Pell ’40, creator of Pell grants in 1973; Pete Conrad ’53, the third man to walk on the moon; Edward F. Cox ’68, U.S. politician and son-in-law of President Richard Nixon; Eric E. Schmidt ‘76, CEO of Google; and Wentworth Miller ’95, star of the popular TV series Prison Break.
+- Famous alumni of Colonial include William B. Pell 1898, noted Princeton illustrator; Norman Thomas 1905, the chief Socialist in the United States and perennial Socialist candidate in every presidential election from 1928 to 1948; Claiborne Pell ’40, Rhode Island Senator and creator of Pell grants in 1973; Pete Conrad ’53, the third man to walk on the moon; Edward F. Cox ’68, U.S. politician and son-in-law of President Richard Nixon; Eric E. Schmidt ‘76, former CEO of Google; Ted Cruz ’92, Texas Senator and 2016 Presidential Candidate; and Wentworth Miller ’95, star of the popular TV series Prison Break.

 - Colonial Club actively partakes in many service events throughout the year, supporting both local and international causes.
 In spring of 2013, Colonial held its Dare to Donate fundraising event, which received the ICCF Creativity Award from the Pace Center for Civic Engagement.
 The proceeds went towards the Schistosomiasis Control Initiative, as well as schools in New Jersey that were devastated by Hurricane Sandy.
-The club also regularly volunteers for the Princeton-Blairstown Center In the fall, members attend Woodcutter’s Weekend for trail maintenance, and in the spring members frequently give tours of the University for the urban youth through the Princeton Campus Exhibitions program.
+The club also regularly volunteers for the Princeton-Blairstown Center.
+In the fall, members attend Woodcutter’s Weekend for trail maintenance, and in the spring members frequently give tours of the University for the urban youth through the Princeton Campus Exhibitions program.
+Colonial holds events with Big Brothers Big Sibs, a national organization that pairs volunteers with young children to foster mentorship and friendship, during which Colonial members help kids with arts & crafts and educational activities.
+Colonial also partners with EcoReps to support sustainability initiatives such as Clothing Swap, and Colonial continues to be part of the Community Service Intercouncil Club (CSICC), which organizes events such as the Trick-or-Feed Fundraiser and TruckFest that benefit food security chains in Trenton and the wider New Jersey area.